• Skip to main content

 336,588 SF

 To meet the needs of BGSU, the entire project was designed and constructed in 20 months.
-The accelerated schedule required collaboration and communication among the entire design and construction team.
-It also required multiple, early bid packages.
-This new community – named Falcon Heights and Centennial Hall - opened in August 2011.
+The accelerated schedule required collaboration and communication among the design and construction teams.
+It also required multiple early bid packages.
+This new community – Falcon Heights and Centennial Hall - opened in August 2011.

 Bowling Green State University Carillon Place Dining Center